Video game controversies: Sexual themes

 In Japan, controversy over an eroge called Rape in 1989 led to the game being banned a few months after its release.
 The game RapeLay, a Japanese eroge with a storyline centering on the player's character stalking and raping a mother and her two daughters, also caused controversy.
 Campaigns against the sale of the game resulted in its being banned in many countries.
-RapeLay's publisher, which intended the game only to be available in Japan, withdrew it from distribution.
+RapeLay's publisher, which intended the game to be available only in Japan, withdrew it from distribution.

-Since 2018, Sony has now issued new regulations for PlayStation 4 games with sexual content and fan service.
+Since 2018, Sony has been issuing new regulations for PlayStation 4 games with sexual content and fan service.
 For the localized release of Senran Kagura Burst Re: Newal, "Intimacy Mode", a mode where the player can play with the characters' bodies was removed, but by comparison, the same mode that was featured in previous titles like Senran Kagura: Estival Versus and Senran Kagura: Peach Beach Splash was not removed.
 PC release of Burst Re: Newal was not changed.
 The PS4 release of Nekopara Vol. 1 was censored for similar reasons, resulting in the game receiving an "E" rating by the ESRB by comparison to the "M" rating for versions on Nintendo Switch and PC.
 Sony claimed it was their decision to ban Omega Labyrinth Z outside of Japan due to its content.
-According to Idea Factory International, the localized release of Date a Live: Rio Reincarnation will feature changes to certain event scenes and removal of illustrations that show characters in suggestive positions, although the PC version won't be changed.